 This year will be my first Christmas day away from home.
 I’ve spent every year doing the same traditions and to be honest, Christmas wouldn’t be Christmas without them!
 Now I’m living in America, I’m going to bring a few of my UK traditions to my US life!

 When I was living in England I found myself decorating my room with all my overseas travels.
 Now I’m living in America, I can’t help but feel comfort in having little bits of ‘home’ surrounding me!
 Here are some gift ideas that are inspired by the UK!

 I read a lot of travel blogs and posts and you always see the same thing, don’t buy souvenirs, spend it on experiences.
 I agree with the experience part, but as a part-time traveller, I’m not always on THAT tight of a budget, I can afford to do the experiences I want to, as well as buying the odd souvenir.
 I love being surrounded by my travel memories everyday.
 This is the Christmas Edition of Travel Souvenir ideas!
 It’s a shame they only make an appearance for only a couple of weeks a year!

 Mention European Christmas Markets and the first things to come into your head are hot wine and sausages.
 Spain, however, does things a little differently!
-I’ve just returned from visiting Barcelona and their Christmas Market had no signs of food or drink anywhere!
+If you visit Barcelona in December, you’ll be able to experience their Christmas Market which is a little different from the traditional German style Christmas Markets, at the Barcelona Christmas Market there were no signs of food or drink anywhere!
 Crazily enough, two of the most prominent items on sale revolved around…poop.
-One of the traditions I’d actually love to continue in my own life, think Elf on the Shelf but Catalonia style!
+One of the traditions I’d actually love to continue in my own life, think Elf on the Shelf but Spanish style!